 The Town's approach has been to reconstruct roads in phases over a series of years, typically scoping projects between \$150,000 and \$250,000 to keep costs as predictable as possible.
 This approach has been well-received, and in recent years the Town has reconstructed Adams Road, Healey Road, and portions of Tower Hill Road.
 However, construction cost inflation is continuing.
 The labor and materials costs for roadway reconstruction efforts are resulting in less work being completed for the same amount of funding.
-In some cases, a project costing \$250,000 may only result in reconstruction of less than a quarter mile of roadway.
+In the future, it is likely that a project costing \$250,000 may only result in reconstruction of less than a quarter mile of roadway.

-The Candia Road Agent has identified a series of short-term (2024-2025), medium-term (2026-2027), and longer-term (2028-2029) projects as priorities for inclusion in the CIP.
-These projects include:
+The Candia Road Agent has identified a series of short-term (2024-2025), medium-term (2026-2027), and longer-term (2028-2029) projects for inclusion in the CIP as detailed below.